The Facility and Its Philosophy

-Individual and Couples Counseling: Most clients are served through brief therapy (1-12 sessions), although interns may work with a small number of individuals for longer term treatment.
-Interns work with a diverse student population, including non-traditional aged students, international students, individuals from diverse racial, cultural and gender backgrounds, and students with disabilities.
-Full-time interns generally carry a caseload of between 15 and 20 client hours per week.
+Individual and Couples Counseling: Most clients are served through brief therapy (1-12 sessions), although trainees may work with a small number of individuals for longer term treatment.
+Trainees work with a diverse student population, including non-traditional aged students, international students, individuals from diverse racial, cultural and gender backgrounds, and students with disabilities.
+Full-time trainees generally carry a caseload of between 15 and 20 client hours per week.

-Intake/Assessment: The assessment of incoming clients is made during the initial intake.
-Depending on student demand for service, interns may conduct between one and four intakes per week.
-The intake worker is responsible for clarifying the presenting problem, assessing the severity and need for immediate intervention, providing an appropriate diagnosis, and developing a treatment plan that may or may not include UHCS involvement.
+Intake/Assessment: The assessment of incoming clients is made during the initial consultation and subsequent intake.
+Depending on student demand for service, trainees may conduct between one and four intakes per week.
+The consult/intake worker is responsible for clarifying the presenting problem, assessing the severity and need for immediate intervention, providing an appropriate diagnosis, and developing a treatment plan that may or may not include UHCS involvement.
 The emphasis of this training experience is on developing a conceptual understanding of presenting problems through the clinical interview, utilizing standardized assessment instruments to complete and refine the clinician's diagnostic impressions as appropriate, and synthesizing this information into an effective treatment plan.

-Group Counseling: The UHCS group program includes general therapy and theme-centered groups, as well as structured and unstructured offerings.
-Recent groups have addressed women's support, recovery support, and relaxation skills training.
-Interns are encouraged to co-facilitate at least one group during the year, typically with a senior staff member or postdoctoral fellow.
+Group Counseling: The UHCS group program includes theme-centered groups, as well as structured and unstructured offerings.
+Recent groups have addressed relationship skills, mindfulness and anxiety coping skills.
+Trainees are encouraged to co-facilitate at least one group during the year, typically with a senior staff member or postdoctoral fellow.
 Supervision for group work is provided in a group format with other trainees and senior staff as well as in individual supervision.

 Consultation and Outreach: UHCS staff offer programming on mental health issues and consultation to faculty and staff on student-related problems.
-Interns participate actively in the planning and delivery of these services.
-UHCS staff and interns consult with departments requesting services and participate in training of Student and University Life staff on psychological issues.
-Interns consult with physicians and other medical personnel and have opportunities to initiate and develop collaborative programs.
+Trainees participate actively in the planning and delivery of these services.
+UHCS staff and trainees consult with departments requesting services and participate in training of Student and University Life staff on psychological issues.
+Trainees consult with physicians and other medical personnel and have opportunities to initiate and develop collaborative programs.
 UHCS offers prevention and educational programming to the University community.
-These programs cover wide-ranging topics, including stress management, assertiveness, healthy relationships, and test anxiety.
-Each semester interns are expected to develop and present at least one such offering to the campus community.
-They are also encouraged to negotiate a consultative relationship with at least one campus agency.
+These programs cover wide-ranging topics, including suicide prevention, stress management, assertiveness, healthy relationships, and test anxiety.
+Each semester trainees are expected to develop and present at least one such offering to the campus community.
+They are also encouraged to develop a consultative relationship with at least one campus department or program.
 Research and scholarly inquiry are also encouraged.

-Supervision: When possible, interns will serve as secondary supervisors to masters level trainees, collaborating with trainees' primary supervisors who maintain overall responsibility for oversight of cases.
-Interns are supervised on this work by their individual supervisors.
+Supervision: When possible, doctoral trainees will serve as secondary supervisors to masters level trainees, collaborating with trainees' primary supervisors who maintain overall responsibility for oversight of cases.
+Doctoral trainees are supervised on this work by their individual supervisors.

 Supervision: Supervision is considered the most important aspect of the training program.
 Senior staff provide extensive supervision in various formats throughout the year.
-Interns are assigned two supervisors who provide a minimum of two hours per week of individual supervision.
-In addition to the individual supervision, staff provide supervision of groups, testing, consultation and any other major activity in which interns engage.
+Doctoral trainees are assigned two supervisors who provide a minimum of two hours per week of individual supervision.
+In addition to the individual supervision, staff provide supervision of groups, testing, consultation and any other major activity in which trainees engage.
 Additional individual supervision may be arranged as required.
-Group supervision is provided throughout the year, with the aim to develop interns' clinical expertise, sensitivity, and awareness regarding individual differences, diversity, and multicultural issues.
+Group supervision is provided throughout the year, with the aim to develop trainees' clinical expertise, sensitivity, and awareness regarding individual differences, diversity, and multicultural issues.
 This occurs through a combination of didactic training, self-exploration, and case discussions.
-Additional consultation and supervision occur when staff and interns co-lead groups or other activities.
-Interdisciplinary input is provided in joint UHCS staff meetings that include family and psychiatric nurse practitioners, aphysician consultant, consulting psychiatrist.
-During these meetings interns and staff present cases and explore a variety of clinical and conceptual issues.
-Interns collaborate closely with these team members, enhancing their understanding of psychiatric and medical perspectives.
+Additional consultation and supervision occur when staff and trainees co-lead groups or other activities.
+Interdisciplinary input is provided in joint UHCS staff meetings that include family and psychiatric nurse practitioners, a physician consultant, and consulting psychiatric providers.
+During these meetings trainees and staff present cases and explore a variety of clinical and conceptual issues.
+Trainees collaborate closely with these team members, enhancing their understanding of psychiatric and medical perspectives.

-Training Seminars: Internship training begins with two full days of orientation to UHCS in late August.
-During these days interns become acquainted with the staff, the setting, and UHCS policies and procedures.
+Training Seminars: The training experience begins with two full days of orientation to UHCS in late August.
+During these days trainees become acquainted with the staff, the setting, and UHCS policies and procedures.
 Training in crisis intervention, brief therapy, and documentation is also provided.
-Following orientation, interns spend a minimum of four hours per week in regularly scheduled training activities, including staff meetings and seminars.
+Following orientation, Trainees spend a minimum of four hours per week in regularly scheduled training activities, including staff meetings and seminars.
 They also have opportunities to attend outside trainings, conferences and university sponsored events.

-Grand Rounds: Interns attend weekly psychiatric grand rounds at Maine Medical Center on Tuesdays from 8:00am-9:00am.
+Grand Rounds: Trainees attend psychiatric grand rounds three to four times per month at Maine Medical Center on Tuesdays from 8:00am-9:00am.

-Case Conference: Interns participate with senior staff in weekly case conference, during which theoretical issues, diagnoses, client dynamics and treatment planning recommendations are addressed.
+Case Conference: Trainees participate with senior staff in weekly case conference, during which theoretical issues, diagnoses, client dynamics and treatment planning recommendations are addressed.

-Peer Support: Interns meet weekly without staff present for mutual support and peer supervision.
+Peer Support: Trainees meet weekly without staff present for mutual support and peer supervision.

 Hrs. per week

 Given the nature of the academic calendar and the ensuing demands upon university counseling centers, the total number of hours per week will vary.
-The Fall and Spring semesters are typically very busy and interns along with senior staff may work more than their contracted hours.
-However, during winter and spring break and the summer session we are open for crisis intervention only and interns have more flexibility for scheduling professional development activities and vacations.
+The Fall and Spring semesters are typically very busy and trainees along with senior staff may work more than their contracted hours.
+However, during winter and spring break and the summer session we have limited staffing, and trainees have more flexibility for scheduling professional development activities and vacations.
 During the summer months time is available for consultation, outreach, scholarly activity and research.

 The Counseling staff reflect diverse backgrounds, training, theoretical orientations and special interests.
 The staff participates actively in planning and service delivery, in weekly staff meetings, seminars and other professional development activities.
 To read more about each staff member please click on the "People" link located at the top left of the page.

-All materials must be submitted by January 1st of each year.
+All materials should be submitted by January 1st of each year.
 A completed application includes: